Norfolk Farmer Tony Martin Dies Aged 80 – The Man Who Sparked a Self-Defence Storm

-Tony Martin, the Norfolk farmer who gained national attention after fatally shooting a teenage burglar in 1999, has died at Queen Elizabeth Hospital in King’s Lynn.
-He was 80 years old.
+Tony Martin, the Norfolk farmer famous for fatally shooting a teenage burglar in 1999, has died at Queen Elizabeth Hospital in King’s Lynn.
+He was 80.

-According to sources at Martin passed away on February 2, 2025, after suffering a stroke.
-His death marks the end of a life that sparked intense debate about homeowners’ rights to self-defence in Britain.
+Sources confirm Martin passed away on February 2, 2025, after suffering a stroke.
+His death closes a chapter on one of Britain’s most heated debates about homeowners’ rights to protect themselves.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.